Mamungari Conservation Park: History

 The conservation park was proclaimed in 1970 as a national park under the then National Parks Act 1966 for the purpose of conserving "the environments of the Great Victoria Desert and protect wilderness values".
 It was not assigned a name in 1970 and was subsequently constituted as the Unnamed Conservation Park under the National Parks and Wildlife Act 1972.
 It was renamed as Mamungari Conservation Park on 30 November 2006.

 In May 2004, following the passage of special legislation, SA Premier Mike Rann fulfilled a pledge he had made to Maralinga leader Archie Barton as Aboriginal Affairs Minister in 1991, by handing back title to 21,000 km2 of land to the Maralinga Tjarutja and Pila Nguru people, including the conservation park and the Serpentine Lakes.
 This was the largest land return under native title in South Australia since Premier John Bannon's hand over of Maralinga lands in 1984.

 Conservation status

-It is one of fourteen United Nations Educational, Scientific and Cultural Organization (UNESCO) World Biosphere Reserves in Australia and obtained this status in 1977 with the name of the Unnamed Biosphere Reserve.
+It is one of fourteen UNESCO World Biosphere Reserves in Australia and obtained this status in 1977 with the name of the Unnamed Biosphere Reserve.

 The conservation park is classified as an IUCN Category Ia protected area.
 In 1980, it was listed on the now-defunct Register of the National Estate.